Crossing Symmetric Spinning S-matrix Bootstrap: EFT bounds: Crossing symmetric dispersion relation: Overview

-The inversion formula actually leads two kinds of constraints that play central role in our subsequent analysis.
+The inversion formula leads to two kinds of constraints that play central role in our subsequent analysis.
 Let us briefly review these.
 For more details, the readers are encouraged to look into \cite{Sinha:2020win,Gopakumar:2021dvg}.